ivan-guerra/programmador.com/content/posts/huffman-coding.md

 }
 ```

-When the above routine terminates, `encoding_root_` will point to the root node
+When `BuildEncodingTree()` terminates, `encoding_root_` will point to the root
-of the Huffman Tree.
+node of the Huffman Tree.

 ## Building a Codebook

-It's the moment we've all been waiting for: code generation.
+It's the moment you've been waiting for: code generation.
 You probably
 already guessed how this works.
-To generate a character's code, all we need to
+To generate a character's code, all you need to
 do is traverse the Huffman Tree.
-As we walk down from the root to each leaf, we
+As you walk down from the root to each leaf,
-bookkeep the path taken using `0`'s to indicate left subtree traversals and
+you bookkeep the path taken using `0`'s to indicate left subtree traversals and
 `1`'s for the right subtree traversals.
-When we hit a leaf node, we save off the
+When you hit a leaf node, you save off the
 node's `character` value and the bit string generated up to that node.

-Here's a snippet showing how we can recursively construct character encodings:
+Here's a snippet showing how to recursively construct character encodings:

 ```cpp
 using EncodingMap = std::map<char, std::string>;